Wvvi/git-repository/readme.txt

 Git is a distribited version control system.
 Git is free software distribited under the GPL.
 Git has a mutable index called stage.
+Git has a mutable index called stage.
+Git tracks changes.